sam-xode/Discord-auto-claim-faucet/README.md

-# 🚀 Discord Faucet Auto Claim Bot
+# 🚀 Auto Faucet Claim in Discord

 This bot is designed to automatically claim faucets by sending messages to configured Discord channels.
 It also handles rate limits and slow mode automatically.